-Newton began his painting voyage during the early 1950s, possibly earlier according to his friend Roy McLendon Sr. In 1953, Newton considered his paintings more substantial, and sold his creations accordingly.
+Newton began his painting voyage during the early 1950s, possibly earlier, according to his friend Roy McLendon Sr. In 1953, Newton considered his paintings more substantial and sold his creations accordingly.
 Newton's impact on the group was significant.
 His door-to-door sales and on-the-road techniques were highly successful.
 Harold's unconventional canvas choices were velvet, Upson Board and Masonite.
 The group adopted his methods to earn their living.

-Like his two brothers, Sam and Lemuel, with Harold's skill and quality, his collections sold for exceedingly more than $35 dollars a painting, unlike some of the other
+Like his two brothers, Sam and Lemuel, with Harold's skill and quality, his collections sold for exceedingly more than 35 dollars a painting, unlike most of the other

-Harold was selective with who painted with him on occasion, Roberts, McLendon, and the Daniels brothers are a few.
-It was not unusual for Harold to keep to himself, and not mingle with many of the Highwaymen..
+Harold was selective with who painted with him occasionally; Roberts, McLendon, and the Daniels brothers are a few.
+It was not unusual for Harold to keep to himself and not mingle with many of the Highwaymen.

 Harold Newton was among one of the most accomplished painters of the Florida Highwaymen.
-Harold's life was cut short at the age of 59 in Vero Beach, Florida.
+But unfortunately, Harold's life was cut short at 59 in Vero Beach, Florida.